 Of the two cameras under consideration, the Canon 5DS features a full frame sensor and the Panasonic G9 a Four Thirds sensor.
 The sensor area in the G9 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 5DS has a native 3:2 aspect ratio, while the one in the G9 offers a 4:3 aspect.

 With 50.3MP, the 5DS offers a higher resolution than the G9 (20.2MP), but the 5DS nevertheless has larger individual pixels (pixel pitch of 4.14μm versus 3.34μm for the G9) due to its larger sensor.
-However, the G9 is a somewhat more recent model (by 2 years and 9 months) than the 5DS, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G9 is a much more recent model (by 2 years and 9 months) than the 5DS, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the G9 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.